syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% highlight vbnet %}
 [VB]

-'Open the template document.
+'Opens the template document.

 Dim document As New WordDocument("Template.docx")

-'Set “ClearFields” as true to remove empty mail merge fields from document.
+'Sets “ClearFields” to true to remove empty mail merge fields from document.

 document.MailMerge.ClearFields = False